ablwr/ablwr.github.io/_posts/2018-11-07-compressing-and-uncompressing-a-preservation-master-video-file.md

 and
 `md5deep uncompressed-again.mov`

 Your results should be this.
-Your checksum should even match.
+Your checksum may even match (depending on your environment).

 `19b70aad2af65586ba54638f3d45ffd3  /home/ashley/Testing/uncompressed.mov`
 and
 `19b70aad2af65586ba54638f3d45ffd3  /home/ashley/Testing/uncompressed-again.mov`

+Disclaimer: This works if the first and final files are .mov and it works because we are working in a controlled environment (that is, ffmpeg, and the same version of it, made the first file, and it did the conversion back with the second file).
+If the first file was made in a different context, the whole files will probably not match.

-This works if the first and final files are .mov.
-If the first file is an MOV and the final is uncompressed wrapped in an MKV, the checksum won't be the same because they are using a different wrapper.
-But if you start with an MKV and end with an MKV, they won't also match because of how Matroska wrappers are structured.
-If you run a checksum on only the video stream of both of the files, that will match, it just takes a little more work to see the difference.
+Similarly, if the first file is an MOV and the final is uncompressed wrapped in an MKV, the checksum won't be the same because they are using a different wrapper.
+Likewise, if you start with an MKV and end with an MKV, they won't also match because of how Matroska wrappers are inherently structured.

+But with all the above, if you run a checksum on only the video stream of both of the files, they should match, it just takes a little more work to see the difference.
 But that's a different blog post for another time...